CoronaCards/project-templates-ios/README.md

 # Installation

-Copy the `CoronaCards Apps` folder into the Xcode templates folder:
+Copy the `CoronaCards` folder into the Xcode templates folder:

 	`~/Library/Developer/Xcode/Templates`